 I was livid.
 And hurt.
 And felt like I weighed a million pounds.

 I just stared at him, told him I didn’t want to talk about it and locked myself in the airplane bathroom and cried.

 Here’s the deal.
-Jonathan didn’t call me fat, to him mentioning going to yoga is like asking if I was going to get a massage this week, but given my history with feeling terrible about myself and equating being told to workout with needing to look a certain way, it felt so different than he intended.
+Jonathan didn’t call me fat, to him mentioning going to yoga is like asking if I was going to get a massage this week, but given my history of feeling terrible about myself and equating being told to work out with needing to look a certain way, it felt so different than he intended.

 ONE: FEEL ALL THE EMOTIONS.
-I felt shame, embarrassment and anger.
-I was reminded of all the times anyone had ever commented on my weight, like they were all on the plane telling me how fat I was.
-I was second guessing wearing my bikini all week, questioning my choices to not work out 5 days a week.
-I got small, and sad.
+I felt shame, embarrassment, and anger.
+I was reminded of all the times anyone had ever commented on my weight like they were all on the plane telling me how fat I was.
+I was second-guessing wearing my bikini all week, questioning my choice to not work out 5 days a week.
+I got small and sad.